 7. Check out the shops, events, & entertainment offerings of 4th Avenue

 4th Avenue, a quirky section of downtown Tucson, is home to a number of funky restaurants, eclectic shops, galleries, and souvenir shops.
 Caruso’s Italian Restaurant is the must try in terms of food here – this long running Italian favorite offers authentic fare in a cozy laid-back setting.
 Excellent lasagna and ravioli here!

 A few interesting shops to check out include Antigone Books (the first solar powered bookstore), Generation Cool (nostalgic toys & games from the 80’s and 90’s), Gone 2 Pieces Mosaic design (mosaic art is so amazing!), La Iguana Art Gallery, Rustic Candle Company, and How Sweet It Was Vintage store.

 Entertainment options include D&D Pinball, The Rogue Theater, and Tucson Improv.
-If you need a caffeine fix, check out Cafe Passe, a cute local cafe which has a nice little patio out back.
+If you need a caffeine fix, check out Cafe Passe, a cute local cafe featuring local art and a nice little patio.

 Signature events include the Fourth Avenue Winter Fair, the Spring Street Fair, and the Super Summer Sale.
 Check out the 4th Avenue events page to see what’s going on during your visit.

 8. Take a walk across Rattlensake bridge

 Rattlesnake Bridge is one of numerous unusual landmarks around the Tucson area.
 Every area has its’ quirky landmarks and attractions and Rattlesnake Bridge is just one of these oddballs sites to check out if you are into weird roadside attractions.
 Located just east of downtown region, you will find a bridge shaped like a diamondback, complete with fangs and a curvy tail.